eleco/eleco.github.io/_posts/2015-03-17-Ninja-Framework.md

 - a Scala/SBT plugin is required to compile the code in Intellij and Eclipse.
 Can be fidly to setup and fragile to run.
 - long build times, curtesy of the Scala compiler

 In other words the Scala roots of the framework are leaking.
-These are little annoyances (from the standpoint of a Java programmer who is not particularly in writing Scala code) and are not deal-breaking but...they do add up, so much so that at times this negates the productivity bonus brought on by the framework.
+These are little annoyances (from the standpoint of a Java programmer who is not particularly interested in writing Scala code) and are not deal-breaking but...they do add up, so much so that at times this negates the productivity bonus brought on by the framework.

 The Ninja Framework